 Law enforcement must properly collect evidence in order for it to be admissible in court.
 For example, according to Texas Transportation Code §724.031, if you refuse to submit to a blood or breath test, the officer must request you to sign a statement indicating (1) the officer requested that the person submit to the taking of a specimen; (2) the person was informed of the consequences of not submitting to the taking of a specimen; and (3) the person refused to submit to the taking of a specimen.
 If you are arrested for driving while intoxicated, the police officer must also read you your Miranda rights.
 If the police officer fails to do so, any statements that are made as a result of custodial interrogation are inadmissible in court.

-When you work with a criminal defense lawyer, they can determine whether the prosecution has enough evidence against you.
+When you work with a criminal defense lawyer in Houston, Tx, they can determine whether the prosecution has enough evidence against you.
 They can also explain whether you can be charged with a DWI without proof.
 If the prosecution cannot provide evidence that warrants a conviction, then the charges against you could be dismissed.

 For a free legal consultation, call 713-225-1900